JimmyKenMerchant/EarthEcho/builder_linux/README.md

 **builder_linux.sh**

-* This script downloads JUCE framework and builds a standalone executable, a VST3 plugin, and a LV2 plugin.
+* This Bash script downloads JUCE framework and builds a standalone executable, a VST3 plugin, and a LV2 plugin.
   * Example to Build All: `./builder_linux.sh vst3 lv2`
   * A standalone executable is build without any argument.
   * If you select to build a LV2 plugin, the JUCE framework is downloaded from [the fork of the LV2 porting project](https://github.com/lv2-porting-project/JUCE/tree/lv2).